Aszazel/redmine_send_issue_reply_email/README.md

 [![Build Status](https://travis-ci.org/matsukei/redmine_send_issue_reply_email.svg?branch=master)](https://travis-ci.org/matsukei/redmine_send_issue_reply_email)

 It is a plugin that provides the email sending feature to non Redmine users when registering notes.
+This version of the plugin is compatible with Redmine 5.1 and later.

 ## Usage